andrewjfreyer/presence/README.md

 sudo systemctl start presence.service
 ```

 That's it.
-Your broker should be receiving messages.
+Your broker should be receiving messages and the presence service will restart each time the Raspberry Pi boots.